OpenTermsArchive/contrib-versions/Soundcloud/Terms of Service.md

 Should one or more provisions of these Terms of Use be found to be unlawful, void or unenforceable, such provision(s) shall be deemed severable and will not affect the validity and/or enforceability of the remaining provisions of the Terms of Use, which will remain in full force and effect.

-Entire Agreement
+Entire agreement

 These Terms of Use, together with the Community Guidelines, Privacy Policy and Cookies Policy, constitute the entire agreement between you and SoundCloud with respect to your use of the Platform (other than any use of SoundCloud’s APIs which may also be subject to separate \[API Terms of Use\]), and supersede any prior agreement between you and SoundCloud.
 Any modifications to this Agreement must be made in writing.

-Third Party Rights
+Third party rights

 These Terms of Use are not intended to give rights to anyone except you and SoundCloud.
 This does not affect our right to transfer our rights or obligations to a third party as described in the Assignment to Third Parties section.

-Applicable Law and Jurisdiction
+Applicable law and jurisdiction

 Except where otherwise required by the mandatory law of the United States or any member state of the European Union